 DodoLab

-A collaboration with Render at the University of Waterloo and the Musagetes Foundation, first initiated at the 5th World Environmental Education Congress in Montreal, Canada May 10th-14th 2009.
+Proboscis is continuing our collaboration with DodoLab (a project supported by University of Waterloo and the Musagetes Foundation) first initiated at the 5th World Environmental Education Congress in Montreal, Canada May 10th-14th 2009.

 Sensory Threads